- Admission Requirements to the Bachelor of Science (B.Sc.) – Honours Psychology

 The B.Sc. or B.A. with a Major or Honours degree in psychology is not a professional qualification; it does not qualify the individual to carry on professional work in psychology.
 In the province of Quebec, the minimum requirement for membership in the Order of Psychologists, the professional association governing the work of psychologists in the province, is a doctoral degree.
 However, the Order also has a number of undergraduate course requirements that you should consult in planning your degree if you ultimately hope to apply for membership in the Order of Psychologists of Quebec.
 All students planning to practise in the province of Quebec will also be examined on their proficiency in French before being admitted to the professional association.
 Undergraduate courses in psychology may prove of considerable value to students planning careers in professional fields other than psychology.
 These include, but are not restricted to, medicine, education, social work, human communication sciences, and business and industry.

-The essential differences between the Honours and the Major program are an emphasis on research methodology courses and practice in the Honours program, and that higher academic standards are required of Honours students.
-Honours students also have an opportunity to work in small groups closely with staff members.
+What distinguishes the Honours program from the Major program is the Honours program's emphasis on research methodology and practice, and its requirement that students maintain a high academic standard.
+Honours students also have an opportunity to work closely with faculty members in small groups.

 Students who are interested in psychology as a career must pursue graduate studies.
 Persons who hold graduate degrees in Psychology, usually the Ph.D., may find employment in universities, research institutes, hospitals, community agencies, government departments, large corporations, or may act as self-employed consultants.
 At the graduate level, psychology has many specialized branches including social psychology, physiological psychology, experimental psychology, clinical psychology, child psychology, industrial psychology, community psychology, educational psychology, and others.